Furious row as Rishi Sunak accused of weaponising trans debate for votes

 Wes Streeting, the shadow health secretary, said the prime minister was using equality “as a ‘wedge issue’ in an ugly culture war”.

-But a senior Tory hit back at the “surprising” attack and said the Mr Sunak was simply trying to ensure the protection of children.
+But a senior Tory hit back at the “surprising” attack and said that Mr Sunak was simply trying to ensure the protection of children.

 It comes after a week in which leaked footage saw the PM making transphobic jokes and No 10 wading into a bizarre row about identity politics in schools.